Case study: ZMZM Society for Voluntary Healthcare

 We assisted ZMZM in redefining its identity and optimising its structure.
 Additionally, we provided support in transition planning, procurement, agency training, and sustainability advisory services.

 Working closely with leadership, we defined and implemented a carefully considered, future-focused strategy.
 Captured by a simple and compelling Purpose and Promise, Together For Life, ZMZM’s commitment to improving the quality of life for all, now and far into the future, was activated.
-With people at the heart of all healthcare programmes and initiatives, a timely and systematic initiative within the change programme has been developing and introducing multi-sensory brand identity and architecture.
+With people at the heart of all healthcare programmes and initiatives, a timely and systematic initiative within the change programme has been developing and introducing a multi-sensory brand identity and architecture.
 The late Chairman of the Board, Professor Dr Adnan Al Bar (RIP), at an organisation-wide town hall revealed this exciting new direction.
 By carefully considering the future, nurturing cultural shifts through brand engagement, management, and governance has created a more prepared organisation for an era of uncertainty.

 ZMZM’s commitment to improving the quality of life for all, now and in the future, has been embedded in our day-to-day activities and operations.